Rightlight6 Room lighting audit

 Rightlight6 focuses on one narrow problem: helping people understand why a room feels dark, harsh, dull, or uncomfortable from the lighting and visible room setup they already have.

-Guided upload and media preprocessing.
+Guided upload and room media processing.

-Structured analysis with explicit confidence.
+Structured analysis with clear confidence levels.

 What we do